marko-js/marko/docs/language-guide.md

 ## Class attribute

-The value of the class attribute can now be an object expression or an array expression as shown below:
+The value of the class attribute can resolve to an object expression or an array expression (in addition to a string value) as shown below:

 ```xml
 <!-- array: -->